VisLab/EEG-Clean-Tools/README.md

 notwithstanding any copyright notation herein.

 ### Releases
-Version 0.55.0 Unreleased
+Version 0.55.0 Released 05/26/2017
-* Changed the EEG.etc.noiseDetection.reference structure to distinguish between bad channels and interpolated channels (allow option to not interpolate)
+* Changed the EEG.etc.noiseDetection structure to contain removed channels and interpolated channels for easier access

-Version 0.54.0 Unreleased
+* Fixed reporting to work when bad channels have been removed
+* Added original channel labels to EEG.etc.noiseDetection for ease in reporting
 * Added Blasst as an unsupported line noise removal option
-* Moved legend of spectrum to right, put in checks
+* Moved legend of spectrum to right, put in checks for removed channels
 * Corrected bug in smoothing in cleanline
 * Corrected several reporting issues
 * Default behavior now outputs errors to command line in addition to logging
+* Renamed several functions to make naming scheme consistent
+* Started supporting changelog in versions

 Version 0.52 Released
 * Modified code to handle EEG structures with empty EEG.error.